 The received signal strength indicator (RSSI) is an estimate of the signal strength in the channel to which the receiver is tuned.
 The RSSI measurement is done after the channel filter, so it is only a measurement of the desired or undesired in-band signal power.
 There are two different methods for reading the RSSI value and several different options for configuring the RSSI value that is returned.
-The fastest method for reading the RSSI value and several configure one of the four fast response registers (FRR) to return a latched RSSI value.
+The fastest method for reading the RSSI is to configure one of the four fast response registers (FRR) to return a latched RSSI value.
 The latched RSSI value is measured once per packet and is latched at a configurable amount of time after RX mode is entered.
 The fast response registers can be read in 16 SPI clock cycles with no requirement to wait for CTS.
 The RSSI value may also be read out of the GET_MODEM_STATUS command.
 In this command, both the current RSSI and the latched RSSI are available.
-The current RSSI value represents the signal strength at the instant in time the GET_MODEM_STATUS command takes longer than reading the RSSI out of the fast response register.
+The current RSSI value represents the signal strength at the instant in time the GET_MODEM_STATUS command is processed and may be read multiple times per packet.
+Reading the RSSI in the GET_MODEM_STATUS command takes longer than reading the RSSI out of the fast response register.
 After the initial command, it will take 33 μs for CTS to be set and then the four or five bytes of SPI clock cycles to read out the respective current or latched RSSI values.